Academic Catalog

 3 Credits

-A study of Giovanni Boccaccio's masterpiece: a collection of short stories written at the dawn of the Renaissance and shadowed by the devastation of the plague.
+Study of Giovanni Boccaccio's masterpiece: a collection of short stories written at the dawn of the Italian Renaissance, just as Italy was emerging from the devastating Black Death pandemic of 1348.
 The tales encompass a wide range of themes from tragic to comic and heroic to vulgar, providing ample material for discussion of Italian culture and literature in both historical and contemporary contexts.
-Taught in Italian.
-Prerequisites: One level-3 Italian course except ITAL 33000.
+Taught in English with bi-lingual editions, but with practice in speaking, reading, comprehension, and writing in Italian.
+Prerequisites: ITAL 20000 or above taught in Italian with a grade of C- or better, or by placement examination.
 (IRR)

 Attributes: HU